What to see in Malta in 3 days

 ,regionOfInterest=(1800,1012.5))

-Here is a map strategically organised by areas so you can follow this tour of London in one day without complications, minimising travel and allowing you to make the most of your time in the city.
+Here you have a map strategically organised by areas so you can follow this tour of London in 1 day without complications, reducing travel to a minimum and allowing you to make the most of your time in the city.

 ,regionOfInterest=(2150,1433.5))